- There are three types of group benefit plans: traditional group health insurance, health spending accounts, and hybrid plans

 4. Employee Assistance Programs (EAPs)

 EAPs help with individuals’ overall well-being and can be added as a lucrative perk to a group health insurance plan.
-They offer support services such as mental health counseling, legal advice, and financial planning for employees dealing with personal issues that might affect their performance at work.
+They offer support services such as mental health counselling, legal advice, and financial planning for employees dealing with personal issues that might affect their performance at work.

 Find out more about how group health insurance can help small businesses in Canada